awsdocs/amazon-glacier-developer-guide/doc_source/example_glacier_UploadMultipartPart_section.md

 #### [ JavaScript ]

 **SDK for JavaScript V2**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javascript/example_code/glacier#code-examples)\.
 Create a multipart upload of 1 megabyte chunks of a Buffer object\.

 ```